kschuler/ling001/ling001/index.md

   - Thursdays 10:30-11:30am (sections 202, 204 & 206)
   - Fridays 11-12pm (207)
   - Fridays 12-1pm (208)

+### Materials

 ### Evaluation
-- Exams (90%) - Four exams.
-150 points each.
-Lowest exam dropped.
+- Exams (90%) - There are four exams, but the lowest exam score is dropped.
+The remaining 3 exams are worth 150 points each.
-- Language journal (10%) - 50 points.
+- Linguistics journal (10%) - Each student is required to keep a linguistics journal with a minimum of four entries and 800 words, worth 50 points.

 ## Schedule

-Wk  | Topic | Readings & Practice Problems
+Wk  | Topic | Readings & Resources
   --- | --- | ---
 1 | Jan 15: Intro |
 2 | Jan 20: **No Class MLK Day**<br>Jan 22: Instinct I | [LangFiles Ch.
 1]()